Api

 27

-That is the code of the demove shown above.
-As you can see, item with id == 1 does have a empty link column and only 2 options in ColumnStatus.
+That is the code of the demo shown above.
+As you can see, item with id == 1 does have an empty link column and only 2 options in ColumnStatus.

 $grid->addColumnCallback('status', function($column, $item) {